Yanhamu

 Yanhamu, also Yenhamu, and Enhamu, was an Egyptian commissioner of the 1350-1335 BC Amarna letters correspondence.

+Biography

+Amarna Archive

 Yanhamu is referenced in 16 of the 60–letter "Rib-Hadda of Gubla"-(Byblos) sub-corpus, and also 12 additional letters.

-Letters referencing commissioner Yanhamu

 Milkilu's EA 270, "Extortion"

 Letter no. 4 of 5 to Pharaoh, from "Milkilu of Gazru"-(modern Gezer):

 Milkilu's EA 271, "The Power of the 'Apiru"

 Milkilu letter no. 5 of 5 to Pharaoh:

 Referenced Amarna letters to Yanhamu

 The largest sub-corpus of Amarna letters is from the Rib-Haddi corpus: namely "Rib-Hadda of Gubla"-(Byblos).
 16 of Rib-Haddi's letters reference Yanhamu, (EA for 'el Amarna').